A Partially Separable Model for Dynamic Valued Networks: Likelihood-Based Inference

+The gradient $\bm{S}(\bm{\eta})$ illustrates that ERGM fitting is essentially a feature pursuit: finding a parameter $\bm{\eta}$ such that the expected network statistics are close to the observed network statistics.
+Moreover, to obtain the standard errors of $\bm{\eta}$, the Fisher Information matrix can be approximated by the Hessian as $\bm{I}(\bm{\eta}) \approx - \hat{\bm{H}}(\tilde{\bm{\eta}})$ evaluated at the learned parameter $\tilde{\bm{\eta}}$ with MCMC samples \citep{CERGM}.

-To reduce the computational burden of MCMC sampling, we can use the log-likelihood ratio as a new objective function to approximate the MLE as in \cite{CERGM}.
+Approximating $\mathbb{E}_{\bm{\eta}}[\bm{g}(\bm{y}^{t},\bm{y}^{t-1})]$ and $\text{Cov}[\bm{g}(\bm{y}^{t},\bm{y}^{t-1})]$ of (\ref{eq:Hessian}) with MCMC samples, the parameter $\bm{\eta}$ can be updated iteratively by the Newton-Raphson method.
+However, generating new MCMC samples at each learning iteration is computationally expensive.
+To reduce the computational burden, we use the log-likelihood ratio as a new objective function to approximate the MLE as in \cite{snijders2002markov}, and \cite{CERGM}.
 Let $\bm{\eta}_0$ be another initialized parameter, the log-likelihood ratio is